 - In a parfait glass or bowl, layer half of the yogurt, a drizzle of honey, a few spoonfuls of cranberry sauce, then sprinkle with granola.

-- Repeat with a second layer of yogurt, honey and granola.
+- Repeat with a second layer of yogurt, honey, and granola.
 Serve and enjoy!

 Notes

-- TO STORE: Store leftover parfait covered in the refrigerator for up to 3 days.
+- TO STORE: Store leftover parfait covered in the refrigerator for up to 3 days.Â

 - TO FREEZE: Cover tightly and freeze for up to 2 months.
-Let thaw overnight in the refrigerator before serving.
+Let thaw overnight in the refrigerator before serving.Â

 Join today and start saving your favorite recipes

-Create an account to easily save your favorite projects and tutorials.
+Create an account to easily save your favorite recipes and access FREE meal plans.

-great use of cranberry sauce!
+A great use of cranberry sauce!